 Ultimately, a net zero water building (or campus) completely offsets water use with alternative water plus water returned to the original water source.

 However, if the building is not located within the watershed or aquifer of the original water source, then returning water to the original water source will be unlikely.
-In those cases, the option for net zero water strategy would depend on alternative water use.
+In those cases, a net zero water strategy would depend on alternative water use.

 Measuring Net Zero Water